 Our Official Residences of Canada: Asset Portfolio Condition Report, released in October 2018, provides a detailed, residence-by-residence analysis of the investment required to restore Canada’s official residences to good condition.
 The report deemed both the main cottage and the caretaker’s cottage to be in critical condition, and estimated that a capital investment of $17.8 million is required for the rehabilitation of the Harrington Lake property.

-The rehabilitation of the property is under way and ongoing, with $8.6 million committed since 2018 to the rehabilitation of both the farmhouse and the main cottage.
+The rehabilitation of the property is completed. $8.6 million were committed since 2018 to the rehabilitation of both the farmhouse and the main cottage.

 Built in 1850, the former caretaker’s cottage was dismantled, relocated and rebuilt on a larger footprint close to the main cottage to improve its practicality and use.
 This $2.5-million rehabilitation project was completed in June 2019.
 This renamed farmhouse features the following: